 The RJ45 plug is NOT designed in accordance with the IGC standard.
 It can be used only with a dedicated cable.
 Do not plug any unknown cables in to it as this may damage the NanoPower circuit.

-Pin description on the NanoPower RJ45 is given in the picture below.
+The pin description for the NanoPower RJ45 is given below.

 1 2 3 4 5 6 7 8 Pin numbers